baaspack/baas-sdk/README.md

 It is up to the frontend developer to ensure data integrity by placing constraints on the arguments that can be passed to this method.

-Returns a `JSON` object containing an `action` property that is set to `'create'`, a `collection` property that is set to the database collection name, and a `response` property that is set to the new database record.
+Returns a `JSON` object containing an `action` property that is set to 'create', a `collection` property that is set to the database collection name, and a `response` property that is set to the new database record.

 ```
 websocket.actions.createResource('messages', { userName: 'Sally', text: 'First message!' });